brandonmain/russian-troll/README.md

 3. Once the target reaches our fake login page we will steal their sign in credentials and use them to access their social media account.

 ## In-Depth Analysis
+The In-Depth Analysis section will consist of an example and analysis of this example to demonstrate the procedure.
 #### _Identifying the target_
+This example will use two Kali Linux machines ran from a VirtualBox virtual machine on my host machine running MacOS.
+One Kali machine will be the attacker and the other Kali machine will be the target.